ShankaA19/agri-supplychain-blockchain/README.md

 **QR Code Integration:** Consumers can scan a QR code on the product to view its complete history.

-**Price Prediction:** A module to forecast crop prices based on historical data stored on the blockchain.
+**Price Prediction:** A module to forecast crop prices based on historical data.

 **Real-time Suggestions for Farmers:** Provides farmers with insights and recommendations (e.g., optimal harvest times, market demand).

 **Farmer Support:** A dedicated toll-free number for farmers to get assistance.

 **Technology Stack**

-**Frontend:** React.js with Tailwind CSS for a modern, responsive user interface.
+Frontend: React.js with Tailwind CSS for a modern, responsive user interface.

-**Backend (Simulated):** The frontend simulates interactions with a Hyperledger Fabric blockchain.
-In a real-world scenario, this would involve:
+**Backend:** Node.js with Express for API handling and communication with the blockchain.

-**Chaincode (Smart Contracts):** Written in Go, Node.js, or Java to define the business logic for creating and updating assets on the blockchain.
+**Chaincode (Smart Contracts):** Implemented using JavaScript to define the business logic for creating and updating assets on the blockchain.

 **Hyperledger Fabric Network:** A permissioned blockchain network consisting of peers, orderers, and certificate authorities.

-**API Server:** A RESTful API server (e.g., built with Node.js and Express) to allow the React frontend to communicate with the Hyperledger Fabric network.

 **Application Pages**